TensorRL-QAS: Reinforcement learning with tensor networks for improved quantum architecture search: Abstract

 \section{Abstract}

-Variational quantum algorithms hold the promise to address meaningful quantum problems already on noisy intermediate-scale quantum hardware, but they face the challenge of designing quantum circuits that both solve the target problem and comply with device limitations.
-Quantum architecture search (QAS) automates this design process, with reinforcement learning (RL) emerging as a promising approach.
-Yet, RL-based QAS methods encounter significant scalability issues, as computational and training costs grow rapidly with the number of qubits, circuit depth, and noise, severely impacting performance.
-To address these challenges, we introduce \textit{TensorRL-QAS}, a scalable framework that combines tensor network (TN) methods with RL for designing quantum circuits.
-By warm-starting the architecture search with a matrix product state approximation of the target solution, TensorRL-QAS effectively narrows the search space to physically meaningful circuits, accelerating convergence to the desired solution.
+Variational quantum algorithms hold the promise to address meaningful quantum problems already on noisy intermediate-scale quantum hardware.
+In spite of the promise, they face the challenge of designing quantum circuits that both solve the target problem and comply with device limitations.
+Quantum architecture search (QAS) automates the design process of quantum circuits, with reinforcement learning (RL) emerging as a promising approach.
+Yet, RL-based QAS methods encounter significant scalability issues, as computational and training costs grow rapidly with the number of qubits, circuit depth, and hardware noise.
+To address these challenges, we introduce $\textit{TensorRL-QAS}$, {an improved} framework that combines tensor network methods with RL for QAS.
+By warm-starting the QAS with a matrix product state approximation of the target solution, TensorRL-QAS effectively narrows the search space to physically meaningful circuits and accelerates the convergence to the desired solution.
 Tested on several quantum chemistry problems of up to 12-qubit, TensorRL-QAS achieves up to a 10-fold reduction in CNOT count and circuit depth compared to baseline methods, while maintaining or surpassing chemical accuracy.
-It reduces function evaluations by up to 100-fold, accelerates training episodes by up to 98\%, and achieves up to 50\% success probability for 10-qubit systems---far exceeding the $<$1\% rates of baseline approaches.
-Robustness and versatility are demonstrated both in the noiseless and noisy scenarios, where we report a simulation of up to 8-qubit.
-These advancements establish TensorRL-QAS as a promising candidate for a scalable and efficient quantum circuit discovery protocol on near-term quantum hardware.
+It reduces classical optimizer function evaluation by up to 100-fold, accelerates training episodes by up to 98$\%$, and can achieve 50$\%$ success probability for 10-qubit systems, far exceeding the $<$1$\%$ rates of baseline.
+Robustness and versatility are demonstrated both in the noiseless and noisy scenarios, where we report a simulation of an 8-qubit system.
+Furthermore, TensorRL-QAS demonstrates {effectiveness on systems on 20-qubit quantum systems}, positioning it as a state-of-the-art quantum circuit discovery framework for near-term hardware and beyond.